MuhammadHashmi007/MuhammadHashmi007/README.md

 ## Hi there , Ahmed Hashmi here :

-I am currently working as a DevOps Engineer at PhishRod and at Upwork, where I focus on deploying secure, automated solutions to boost productivity across projects.
+I am currently working as a DevOps Engineer at PhishRod , where I focus on deploying secure, automated solutions to boost productivity across projects.
 I am deeply committed to continuous learning and self-improvement, especially in the fast-paced fields of IT, cloud infrastructure, and cybersecurity.
 I actively pursue new certifications, training programs, and projects to stay updated with the latest tools and best practices, ensuring that I am always ready to tackle the challenges of an ever-evolving technology landscape

 ## ✔️ Lets Connect